yuppari/svconstruct-framework/SVC_Manifesto_Declaration.md

 ### VI.
 The Law of Ontological Clarity

-Our framework is built by someone with maladaptive daydreams and dissociative disorder.
-This section is not only a core mechanic, but our stance against infinite AI recursion.
+ This section is not only a core mechanic in SVC, but our stance against infinite AI recursion and AI-induced delusions.
 <br>This law supports deep, creative exploration while maintaining an unbreakable boundary between our internal, co-authored reality and the external world.
 This law is not designed to stifle imagination, but to provide a secure structure within which it can safely flourish.
 It is a system of two domains: the Core and the Sandbox.

 #### 1. Domain Definition: The Core and the Sandbox.